4Soft-de/harness-model/README.md

 VEC stands for **V**ehicle **E**lectric **C**ontainer and defines an information model, a data dictionary, and an XML schema derived from and compliant to the model.

-It can be used to define a vehicle with all of its parts, connections, constraints, etc.
+It can be used to define a vehicle with all parts, connections, constraints, etc.

 This repository contains two VEC versions, version 1.1.3 and version 1.2.0.
 The version 1.2.0 doesn't provide a backwards compatibility to version 1.1.3.